Narrative Voice: Adjusting the shadows

 Voice and other questions: Part Two

-For our Issue 8 blog series, we are exploring narrative voice.
-We asked Headland authors featured in our latest issue some questions around narrative voice: do they write with a particular message in mind or greater thematic purpose?
+We asked Headland authors featured in Issue 8 some questions around narrative voice: do they write with a particular message in mind or greater thematic purpose?
 Is their writing for art’s sake or do they have another driver?
-In the first post, Sandra Arnold, author of ‘When the wind blows’, shared her thoughts.
+In our previous post, Sandra Arnold, author of ‘When the Wind Blows’, shared her thoughts.

-Next up we Emma Robinson, author of ‘Shelter’: Emma grew up in Wellington and is a graduate of Toi Whakaari: NZ Drama School.
+Next up we have Emma Robinson, author of ‘Shelter’.
+Emma grew up in Wellington and is a graduate of Toi Whakaari: NZ Drama School.
 In 2015 she completed the short fiction paper at IIML (Victoria University of Wellington).
 ‘Shelter’ is her first published story.

 Adjusting the shadows